Kuborros/FurBotNeo/README.md

 ```
 Output .jars will be placed in ``target`` directory.

-Project is set so it can be ran directly without repackaging with
+Project can also be ran directly without repackaging with

 ```bash
 mvn exec:java